 Despite my fairly extensive experience in this area–as giver and receiver–I used to find the process of preparing a meal for someone else’s family intimidating.
-It’s just dinner–right?
-But dinner is such a personal thing.
+Dinner is such a personal thing.
 Food is such a personal thing.
-What if my friends didn’t like what I made?
-Or thought I was a bad cook?
-Or that I had terrible taste?
-What do people eat for dinner, anyway?
+What if my friends didn’t like what I made, or thought I was a bad cook, or that I had terrible taste?

-I finally had my lightbulb moment–and realized I needed to put the process on autopilot.
+I finally realized I needed to put the process on autopilot.
 So I came up with a go-to meal plan for myself.
-If someone needs dinner, I know–immediately and with barely a second’s thought–basically what that is going to look like.
+Now if someone needs dinner, I know–immediately and with barely a second’s thought–what that’s going to look like.
 How many times have I let my good intentions to help another family fall by the wayside because I couldn’t decide what to make?
-Well, no longer, because I have already decided.
-Decide today what you will make, and you will be ready when the time comes.
+Well, no longer, because I’ve already decided.

 It’s because food is such a personal thing that the gift of a meal means so much to the recipient.
 It’s just dinner–we all eat dinner–but there is something deeply personal about being involved in someone else’s mealtime preparations.
 A delivered meal is a token of your friendship–a visual, tangible, edible one!
-Nevermind that it frees your friend to divert her attention away from the daily demands of life and on to the more pressing concerns of the moment.
+Nevermind that it frees your friend to divert her attention away from her daily demands to the pressing concerns of the moment.